 - Stir together all ingredients except fresh parsley in a 7-8 quart slow cooker, making sure it's well combined.

 - Cook on low for 7-8 hours or high for 3.5-4 hours, or until beef is fully cooked.

 - Stir in fresh parsley.

 - You can use frozen cauliflower rice or pulse raw cauliflower florets in your food processor until it resembles the texture of rice.
-Brown rice can also be used if you are not following a grain-free diet.
+Regular rice can also be used if you are not following a grain-free diet.
 Use 1 cup of uncooked rice and add 2 cups of chicken broth, veggie broth, or water to the casserole before cooking.